-Established survey methods for southern California require that a portion of the trawl track must pass within a 100-m circle that originates from the nominal sample station position and be within 10% of the station's depth.
+Established survey methods for southern California require that a portion of the trawl track must pass within a 100 m circle that originates from the nominal sample station position and be within 10% of the station's depth.
 The speed of the trawl should range from 0.77 to 1.00 m/s or from 1.5 to 2.0 kts.
 Since 1985, the District has trawled a set distance of 450 m (the distance that the net is actually on the bottom collecting fish and invertebrates).
-Station locations and trawling paths were determined using Global

-Positioning System (GPS) navigation.
+Station locations and trawling paths were determined using Global Positioning System (GPS) navigation.
 GPS was also used to control the speed of the trawl (2.0-2.5 knots over the bottom) and determine the distance sampled (450 m).
-Trawl depths and time on the bottom were determined using an attached pressure sensor on the trawl boards.
+Trawl depths and time on the bottom were determined using an attached SBE 39 pressure sensor on the trawl boards.

-Upon retrieval of the trawl net, the contents were emptied into a large flow-through water tank and all specimens were sorted by species into separate containers.
-First the bioaccumulation specimens were counted, recorded, removed for processing; then the remaining specimens were measured to the nearest millimeter (standard length) and weighed to the nearest gram.
+Upon retrieval of the trawl net, the contents were emptied into a large flow-through water tank and all fish and macroinvertebrate specimens were sorted by species into separate containers.
+First, the fish bioaccumulation specimens were counted, recorded, and removed for processing; then the remaining fish specimens were measured to the nearest millimeter (standard length) and weighed to the nearest gram.
 A minimum of 30 (randomly selected) specimens of each species were weighed and measured individually.
 If a sample contained substantially more than 30 individuals of a species, the excess specimens were enumerated in 1 cm size classes and a bulk weight was recorded.
-All specimens were examined for external tumors, other lesions, and Specimens retained for laboratory identification were weighed and measured in the laboratory.
+All specimens were examined for external tumors, other lesions, parasites, and skeletal deformities.
+Invertebrates are sorted to species, counted, and batch weighed.
+In the event of a large haul of a single species (over 100) 100 are counted and batch weighed and the remaining animals are batch weighed and enumerated later by back calculating using the weight of the first 100.
+Specimens that require examination that is more detailed are retained for identification in the laboratory.